daattali/beautiful-jekyll/capstone/selection.md

 #### Partners provide the data

+Next, we'll need you to provide us with:

-Next, if you require a non-disclosure agreement (NDA) to be signed, we expect all parties to sign on well before the capstone course begins.
-Also, we expect that you make the data available well before the capstone course begins.
+- a non-disclosure agreement (NDA) to be signed, if you require one; and
+- the data, or at least a snippet of it.

 #### Students rate the projects